If you are applying for an academic position, hand out a CV. When pursuing professional opportunities, hand out a resume.

 Want to save time and have your CV ready in 5 minutes?
 Try our CV maker.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ CV templates and create your CV here.

-Sample resume made with our builder—See more CV templates here.
+Sample resume made with our builder—See more CV examples here.